Financial Psychologist | Certified Financial Therapist™ | Consultant

 Licensed Psychologist in California, Nevada, New York, South Dakota, and Washington, DC

-Board Certified in Psychology, American Board of Professional Psychology
+Board Certified in Clinical Child and Adolescent Psychology, American Board of Professional Psychology

 Certified Financial Therapist™, Financial Therapy Association